NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Dragon's Rage Breath.md

 **Prerequisites** dragon instinct
 * * *
-**Requirements** You haven't used this ability since you last Raged
+**Frequency** once per 10 minutes

 * * *

-You breathe deeply and exhale powerful energy in a 30-foot cone or 60-foot line, dealing 1d6 damage per level.
-The area and damage type match those of your dragon (see [[Class Features/Dragon Instinct|Table 3-4]]).
+You breathe deeply and exhale powerful energy in a @Template\[cone|distance:30\], dealing 1d6 damage to each creature in the area with a Reflex check save against your class DC.
+The damage type matches your instinct's dragon breath, and this action gains the trait of your dragon instinct's tradition.

-If you used this ability in the last hour, the area and the damage are halved (15-foot cone or 30-foot line; 1d6 damage for every 2 levels).

-Each creature in the area must attempt a Reflex check save.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*